limitusus/togglv9/README.md

 ## Documentation

-Run `rdoc` to generate documentation.
+Run `rake rdoc` to generate documentation.
 Open `doc/index.html` in your browser.

 ## Acknowledgements